Child care assistance in Los Angeles and free or low cost centers.

 There are several child care assistance programs available in Los Angeles.
-Some of the resources will offer grants and financial assistance for paying costs.
+Some of the resources will offer free grants and financial assistance for paying costs.
 Or you can get referrals to low cost child care programs that operate in Los Angeles, or learn about services offered by non-profits and/or government agencies.
 The Los Angeles Department of Public Social Services as well as the LA Centralized Eligibility List are two of the main sources to turn to for help.

 The California Work Opportunity and Responsibility for Kids (CalWORKs) is paid for by the Los Angeles Department of Public Social Services (DPSS).
 The government organization funds Stage 1 child care programs in the county.
 They set the regulations, rules, and eligibility requirements that need to be met by low to moderate income families.

 For example, the Stage 1 financial assistance program serves eligible low income individuals and families that are currently receiving some type of public or cash aid.
 In addition, applicants need to also demonstrate some form of qualifying need to receive grants and other cash assistance for paying for day care or child care.

 There are conditions and parameters that need to be met in order to get free daycare.
 To help establish your eligibility for financial assistance for paying child care in Los Angeles, you will need to request help paying for all or some of your child care fees through your Greater Avenues for Independence (GAIN) worker.
 So the aid offered by LA County probably will not cover all of your expenses, and the applicant will still be responsible for some bills.

 CalWORKs Support Services Department (CWSS) will also need to review your application for assistance.
 Some other factors they will look at include:

 - The parent or guardian needs to have a qualifying need by participating in an approved welfare to work activity such as remedial education, job training, employment, service activities, job club or employment search activity.